 Q. Can you tell me about your program, including how many applicants will be accepted into your upcoming class?

 A. The Johns Hopkins Hospital Department of Pharmacy residency program is a 12-month curriculum that provides residents with extensive training opportunities in acute care, ambulatory care, drug information and drug use policy development, as well as clinical services and practice management.
-Six to seven pharmacy practice applicants will be accepted into our program.
-We also offer specialty residency training in ambulatory care, emergency medicine, oncology, pediatrics, health system pharmacy administration, critical care, medication safety, pharmacotherapy, infectious diseases and pain management.
+Eight pharmacy practice applicants will be accepted into our program.
+We also offer specialty residency training in ambulatory care, emergency medicine, oncology, pediatrics, health system pharmacy administration, critical care, medication safety, pharmacotherapy, infectious diseases, cardiology, informatics, solid organ transplant and pain management.

 Q. When was the program at Hopkins developed?

 A. Residency training programs were first established as hospital internships in 1927.
 The Johns Hopkins Hospital was one of the original 11 organizations that offered internships pre – 1947.
 The modern era of residency training and accreditation of residency training was developed in the 1950’s and 60’s.
 The residency program at The Johns Hopkins Hospital was first reviewed and accredited in 1971.
 The Department of Pharmacy at Hopkins, consistent with the policies of ASHP recognizes the value and need for pharmacy residency training for individuals seeking a career in hospital and health-system pharmacy.

 Q. Where are your former residents practicing now?

 A. Graduates of our residency program have assumed a variety of leadership roles in acute care, home care, managed care and consulting practice settings.
 The residency program at Hopkins follows the American Society of Health-System Pharmacists standard for pharmacy practice residencies, and as a result, established a foundation of clinical practice that can be applied in various professional settings.

 Q. What clinical and specialized service does your department offer?